 As of December 16, 2017, The Federal Motor Carrier Safety Administration requires that commercial drivers maintain a record of their trips using an electronic logging device (ELD).

 According to the FMCSA, the mandate will save the commercial driving industry $1 billion a year via reduced paperwork and labor.
 Additionally, the FMCSA estimates that new regulations will save 26 lives per year by minimizing driver fatigue.
-As your company prepares to meet FMCSA standards, here are some guidelines to consider.
+As your company prepares to meet these new standards, here are some guidelines to consider.

-Exemptions to The FMCSA Mandate
+Exemptions to the FMCSA mandate

 This ELD mandate will apply to all drivers who are required to keep records of their duty status, but there are a few exceptions.
 Drivers are exempt if they: